• Facebook

 Cranberry Bourbon Cocktail

-This Cranberry Maple Bourbon Smash Cocktail is the perfect fall cocktail.
+This Cranberry Bourbon Cocktail is the perfect fall cocktail.
 Whip up a batch of maple-cranberry simple syrup in just 5-minutes.
 Then combine it with bourbon and cranberry juice, top it with a rosemary sprig and enjoy!

 5 from 21 votes